PendaRed/goxmlfilter/README.md

 - 0.0.1 First version tested January 2020.
 - 0.0.2 January 2020.
     - Optionally turn off cert authority check.
-    - Change tage to be an endswith match of the form element/element
+    - Change tag to be an endswith match of the form element/element

 ## Basic Auth